Joe Yayo-G FilmsFilmmaker Male Houston, Texas, US

-I have also dabbled in photography over the years.
+I also do some photography on the side.
 Check out my photography profile on my top friends and feel free to add me.

 MODEL VIDEO DEMOS: